-- 1 Choose Apple (€) > Software Update.
+- 1 Choose Apple (6) > Software Update.
 The Software Update window opens.
-If there are any updates available, they appear in a list. - 2 Click the checkboxes to select the items you want to install, then click Install.
-Type an administrator name and password (the name and password you used when you first set up your computer).
+If there are any updates available, they appear in a list. - 2 Click the checkbox to select the items you want to install and click Install. - 3 Type an administrator name and password (the name and password you used when you first set up your computer).

-Some updates you install may enable your computer to accept newer updates.
-When the first updates complete, Software Update checks for updates again.
-For more information, search for "Software Update" in Mac OS Help (see page 22).
+When the updates complete, Software Update checks for updates again.
+It does this because some updates require that you have installed previous updates.
+For more information, search for "Software Update" in Mac Help (see page 22).

-Connecting a Digital Videocamera or Other FireWire Device
+Connecting a Camera or Other FireWire Device

-If you have an iPod or iPod mini, iSight camera, digital videocamera, or other device that has a FireWire connector, you can connect it to your eMac.
+If you have an iPod, iSight camera, FireWire digital video camera, or other device that has a FireWire connector, you can connect it to your iMac G5.
 Follow the installation instructions that came with your device.
 For more information about FireWire, see "FireWire" on page 26.